 The Boston Public Library (BPL) website offers a wealth of online resources.
 Any resident of Massachusetts can register for a library card.
 You can use the BPL website to request books, movies, and music, download electronic books on your devices, or view upcoming events at different BPL branches.

-hoopla is a digital media service offered by your local public library that allows you to borrow movies, music, audiobooks, ebooks, comics and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
-Titles can be streamed immediately, or downloaded to phones or tablets for offline enjoyment later.
+hoopla is a digital media service offered by the local public library that allows you to borrow movies, music, audiobooks, ebooks, comics, and TV shows to enjoy on your computer, tablet, or phone – and even your TV!
+Titles can be streamed immediately or downloaded to phones or tablets for offline enjoyment later.

 Sites that might interest you: